Tprice-90/gaming_franchises_frontend/README.md

   - `ng g c components/game-dialog-box`
 - Html for dialog box will be copied from original project
   - MatFormInput and MatToolTip will be added to app.module.ts

+  ### 2022/12/08

+  - Update-game component will borrow from add-game component functions, but Event emitter will be an update call rather than a create call